 When one speaks of economic impact, one thinks in financial terms.
 However, there are non-financial considerations as well.
 For an economy to experience economic growth, most economists would agree that both are needed.
-On the financial side, the system needs investment in private capital as well as public capital (otherwise known as infrastructure).
+On the financial side, the system would need investment in private capital as well as public capital (otherwise known as infrastructure).
 On the non-financial side, acquired human capital (education) as well as technology is needed.
 If a society or a group has not acquired human capital and technology, it must be developed or sought out.
 Finally, entrepreneurial spirit, property right protection, and freedom to act in a stable political environment are required to advance consistently.

-All of these are necessary not only at a macro level, but also at a micro level such as a business.
-A business cannot function without some sort of initial financial capital which may be a private investment to allow its operational profits to sustain it.
-To facilitate business transactions and operations, a viable infrastructure is required at both the entity and external levels.
-A home base is needed as well as ease of distributing the product or service by having an infrastructure outside the business premises which is a public investment.
+All of these would be needed not only at a macro level but also at a micro level such as a business.
+A business could not function without some sort of initial financial capital which would be private investment to allow its operational profits to sustain it.
+To facilitate business transactions and operations an infrastructure will be needed at both the entity and external levels.
+A home base is needed as well as ease of distributing your product or service by having an infrastructure outside the business premises which is a public investment.

 The microfinance business requires all of these determinants in order to have an economic impact at both the micro and macro levels.
 Suffice it to say, the purpose of this paper is not to cover all of these aspects of a microenterprise, but rather surface some of them when reviewing the history of microcredit and its evolving status as a microfinance business.
-A simplified way to look at what is happening in the microfinance arena from an economic point of view is as follows: Most economic systems, such as a local economy, have variable forces that stimulate the economy.
+A simplified way to look at what is happening in the microfinance arena from an economic point of view is as follows: Most economic systems such as a local economy have variable forces that stimulate the economy.
 In traditional terms, most economists speak of Land, Labor, and Capital as the basic factors of production.
 By land, one means raw materials and natural resources.
 By labor, one means the physical as well as the human capital available.
 By capital, one means the machinery and equipment used to produce goods and services and not financial capital as in money.

-In the case of a microfinance business, these are rearranged slightly to define capital as money.
-Figure 1 as depicted in the Appendix may portray a simplified economic model being pursued by the microfinance business.
+In the case of a microfinance business, we shall rearrange these slightly and define capital as money.
+Figure 1as depicted in the Appendix, may portray a simplified economic model being pursued by the microfinance business.
 The X-axis denotes the human labor part of the equation.
-In this instance, the word "group" has been added because of its importance in the labor pool.
+In this instance, we have added the word "group" because of its importance in the labor pool.
 However, labor contains the important elements of capital knowledge previously discussed.
-The Y-axis denotes the national resources the individual and group have to work with in a particular environment.
+The Y-axis denotes the national resources the individual and group have to work with a particular environment.
 The Z-axis is the financial capital available to the individual and group.